 At the corner of the intersection stands the dark brick old Chapel Hill Town Hall, which had been, for a couple of decades, the Inter-Faith Council for Social Service men’s shelter and community kitchen.
 It’s still the kitchen, but for not much longer and the town is considering the possible future use of the facility as both a visitors and history center.

 You’re now officially on West Rosemary, and the old Northside neighborhood is, in fact, just to your north.
 The modest houses with their tidy lawns for generations had been the center of the local working-class African-American community.
 Now it’s become more and more filled with students, but designation as a historic district has tried to stem that change.

-Old meets new towards Church Street as La Residence, Chapel Hill’s first gourmet French restaurant — celebrating 40 years, says the sign in front — sits right next to a new four-story Marriott Hotel, still under construction.
+Old meets new towards Church Street as La Residence, Chapel Hill’s first gourmet French restaurant — celebrating 40 years, says the sign in front — sits right next to a new four-story AC Marriott, Chapel Hill's newest hotel.

 Past Church Street is the newest part of Rosemary, with residential towers, mostly for students, like the Shortbread Lofts and The Warehouse.
 The buildings are part of the town’s efforts to increase the amount of commercial and residential space downtown.

 And there is perhaps more to come.
 The town is considering a plan to construct, from Andrew Lane to Nunn Lane, a mixed-use development of retail, office space and residential apartments, on the site of what’s now Breadman’s restaurant.